 The following hair removal methods had some drawbacks for me:

-For me, it was so difficult to even wear a dress or go to the beach without my legs and bikini area feeling itchy and looking like chicken skin.
+For me, it was so difficult even to wear a dress or go to the beach without my legs and bikini area feeling itchy and looking like chicken skin.

-Things to do before starting laser
+Things to do before starting laser hair removal

 Your specialist should advise you to do all these things.
-Unfortunately, I wasn’t asked any questions which showed a lack of professionalism on the part of the clinic I went to.
+Unfortunately, I wasn’t asked any questions, which showed a lack of professionalism on the part of the clinic I went to.

 Almost one month after the first touch up – March 2023